abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 **Task 6:** Besides `Tuple`, there is one very important negative type, which we will cover in this chapter (and in various other places).

 It is the *function* type.
 We can think of functions as "objects that can be evaluated", which means that, as Tuples, they are characterized by their term elimination rule: a function `a -> b` (together with a value `a`) can be reduced to a value `b`.

+---

+**Task 7:** Define the elimination rule for Booleans, using natural deduction.

+TODO

 <!--
 {%endif%}